Find out why a lot of people say that Batanes is like a wonderful kind of odd among the places in the Philippines.

 Ivatan is also how people from Batanes is called

-3. Batanes has the lowest crime rate in the Philippines.
+3. Batanes crime rate is the lowest in the Philippines.

 Being a jail warden is probably the most boring job in Batanes.
 Batanes is a very safe place to visit.
 Bikes and motorcycles are parked without chains or locks.
 Moreover, they have a famous place called Honesty Café which is open to locals and tourists, even without the owner/ staff to attend to it.
 Customers can drink coffee and buy goods, check the price posted on the items, drop their payments in the dropbox and list the items bought in a logbook.

-4. You’ll be blown away by the sumptuous supply of strong winds in Batanes.
+4. You’ll be blown away by its sumptuous supply of strong winds.